-By identifying the psychological factors which affect their thinking, you can begin to strategize campaigns that will cause them to take action.
-One great resource for understanding the motivations that alter behaviors is Coglode.
-You'll find simple and powerful insights like anchor bias, choice paradox, and temptation coupling.
+By identifying the psychological factors which affect their thinking, you can begin to strategize campaigns that will cause them to act.

 Now you're in a position to decide what offers or specials to run and what language to use.
-You could offer a loyalty program for consumers who want to feel like part of an exclusive group and fear they'll miss out on a great deal.
-Check out this case study to learn how one local company built a powerful VIP list.
-You may want to offer an in-personal educational training course which relates to your products.
-See how Viking Range Corporation successfully leverages cooking classes to sell products in this case study.
+As an example, you can use this knowledge to offer a loyalty program for consumers who want to feel like part of an exclusive group and fear they'll miss out on a great deal.

 Next, plan out what you'll need to make the campaigns exceptional.
 Put as much detail into a spreadsheet as you can to ensure that you don't miss anything and budget well.
 Consider how long the assets will take to complete as you begin planning launch and completion dates.

 - Do you need new photography or video?

 - Do you need to print new posters or in-store signage?

 - Do you need to get an account with a text messaging service provider?